 We all want to make better buying decisions.
 It’s just…well, why is ethical fashion so expensive?
 The answer?
 It’s complicated….

 All consumers are faced with making difficult decisions every day.
-These relate to our needs, budget, preferences – and ethical views, and most of us prioritize what we want and need over how those purchases may impact the planet.
+These relate to our needs, budget, preferences – and ethical views.
+Most of us prioritise what we want and need over how those purchases may impact the planet.

-Simply put, consumers are interested in purchasing items, clothing, food, and furniture at low rates to save them money – but they don’t often think about the third parties involved in creating and fabricating those products.
-Most people aren’t overly concerned with issues like fair wages, workers’ rights, CO2 emissions or the sustainability of materials.
+Simply put, consumers are interested in purchasing items, clothing, food, and furniture at low rates to save money.
+The reality is, they don’t often think about the third parties involved in creating and fabricating consumer products.
+Most people still aren’t overly concerned with issues like fair wages, workers’ rights, CO2 emissions or the sustainability of materials.
 But for those of us who do care about such things, we’re often deterred from making better purchases due to the higher prices of most sustainable goods.

 But why is ethical fashion so expensive?
 It’s not just fashion, either – sustainable and ethical furniture, food and beauty products are also significantly pricier.